JialinXin/wps-function-poc/README.md

 ### Using the WebPubSubTrigger trigger binding

-When clients already know Service and communication to service, `WebPubSubTrigger` can be used as listerner towards all kinds of request coming from service.
-To have an consistent routing logic that need to configure in service side, `FunctionName` will be used as the unique key to match upstream events.
+When clients already know Web PubSub service and communication to service, `WebPubSubTrigger` can be used as listerner towards all kinds of requests coming from service.
+To have a consistent routing logic that needs to configure in service side (Resource Provider), `FunctionName` will be used as the unique key to match upstream events.
 Rule is `<hub>-<event>` works for user defined hubs and `<event>` works for default hub.
+Service will map to `_default` hub which is unaware by customer.

 For a connect request, server side has some controls to manager user's authentication before connected.
+Future on-hold messages can also be used like this.
+Proerties available to set will be opened in `InvocationContext` and function extension will help build correct response to service after user actions are done in function.

 ```cs
 [FunctionName("connect")]